bioinform-org/biohackeu22-bioinforming-paper/paper/paper.md

 ...

-## Acknowledgements
+## Acknowledgments

 This work was funded by ELIXIR, the research infrastructure for life-science data.
-We are also grateful to Investment-development fund (IDF) of Montenegro for their support.
+We are also grateful to the Investment-development fund (IDF) of Montenegro for their support.
 We thank Alexia Cardona, Renato Alves, Denise Slenter, Bérénice Batut, Linelle Abueg, Suchitra Thapa and Gültekin Ünal for their valuable suggestions.

 ## References